Language Developmental Curriculum for Early Childhood Education

 The Cultural Competence and Linguistic Competence Policy Assessment (CLCPA) was designed for the purpose of supporting community health centers and evaluating their preparedness for dealing with culturally, demographically and linguistically diverse communities (CLCPA, n.d.).
 This test shows the levels of awareness the agency in question has of other cultures and...

-Learning Activities for Early Language Skills
+Engaging Learning Activities to Enhance Early Language Skills in Children

 Introduction At the kindergarten level, a student is expected to develop oral language skills, including phonology and phonetics.
 In addition, the student is expected to learn reading, writing, and listening skills.
 Increased vocabulary and use of words to describe people, objects, and events should also be exhibited.
 To achieve these,...